 Dogs beds: Pet trampoline.
 We do not use these types of beds for puppies but find the older dogs love them (generally).
 We don’t use them with puppies as we try to reduce risks re hips and elbows being injured, especially while their bones and joints are developing.

-Puppy beds: Example puppy bed..
-This is an example of the type of low bedding I would probably use for a puppy.
+Puppy beds: Puppy bed..
+I prefer to use a type of low bedding for a puppy.
 Individual circumstances may affect choices.
 Just bear in mind that whatever gets used, will probably also end up getting chewed.
 Also, for a puppy, I would be using something it is not too high that required them to have to jump up or down from, so that you try to reduce the risks to their hips and elbows.

 Help with dog barking: Anti bark collar.
 Everyone seems to know someone with a dog that barks too much!
 Sometimes these collars are helpful, sometimes they aren’t!
 But atleast they offer another option that some may find helpful.
 I prefer to consider them as one tool in the toolbox when trying to correct excessive barking.
 Of course, there can be a number of factors that are contributing to the barking, and these may need investigating.

 Health Book..
 There are some great books available that can help with raising your puppy or dog, and this is one that we found helpful and practical.